About

 Breaststroke.

-In Budapest my grandparents' books greet me in the morning: they're all older than me and have a special smell that reminds me of everything that is gone.
+In Budapest my grandparents' books greet me in the morning from a floor to ceiling bookshelf: they're all older than me and have a special smell that reminds me of everything that is gone.
 In Brasilia..., well, what can you do in a city that has just turned 60?
 I read them digitally.

-I'm on a mission to discover the favorite books of the greatest writers of all time and document my findings here, so that anyone on an evening-about-to-be-wasted (bored of the TV show that adds sh.t to her life; bored of the photoshopped world of the gram; the motivational videos of the tube and the gossips of the press), anyone feeling burned out could click here, on a cherry-picked classic, and find a damned good story and read through the night.
-Then the next one.
-And the one after that.
+I'm on a mission to discover the favorite books of the greatest writers of all time and document my findings here, so that anyone on an evening-about-to-be-wasted (bored of the TV show that adds sh.t to our lives; bored of the photoshopped world of the gram; the motivational videos of the tube and the gossips of the press) could click on a damn good story here -- I'LL LINK THEM ALL), and read through the night.

 So I set up my first challenge and named it after Hemingway, because he picked 45 books for the "list" -- his favorites.
 (I added 5 more to be able to take on The Classics Club's challenge.)